ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If, instead, the access token is valid but associated with claims that RS cannot process (e.g., an unknown scope), or if any of the expected parameters is missing (e.g., any of the mandatory parameters from AS or the identifier "session\_id"), or if any parameters received in the EDHOC_Information is unrecognized, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
 In the latter two cases, RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

 If all validations are successful, RS MUST reply to the POST request with a 2.01 (Created) response.
-The content of the access token is stored such that it is possible to retrieve based on session\_id and AUTH_CRED_C.
+The access token is stored such that it is possible to retrieve it based on "session\_id" and AUTH_CRED_C.

 When an access token becomes invalid (e.g., due to its expiration or revocation), RS MUST delete the access token and the associated OSCORE Security Context, and MUST notify C with an error response with code 4.01 (Unauthorized) for any long running request, as specified in {{Section 5.8.3 of RFC9200}}.